Thursday, 3 October 2019 | 9.00-11.30 | Conference Centre Room 2

 From behavioural surveillance to behavioural change

-SEAN HOWELL, CEO, LGBT Foundation and Co-Founder at Hornet
+SEAN HOWELL, CEO, LGBT Foundation & Co-Founder at Hornet

 MAURICE KELLY, Client Director for Quality Improvement, Health Protection, Emergency Management, Health Services Executive (HSE), Ireland